 There is some research evidence that acupuncture for infertility and Chinese medicine treatment may help in supporting specific fertility treatments such as in vitro fertilisation (IVF).
-While there are many infertility treatments available, acupuncture for infertility is a natural therapy to support some fertility treatments.
+While there are many infertility treatments available, acupuncture for fertility is a natural therapy to support some fertility treatments.
 The results from a study at Tel Aviv University found that 65.5% of women who combined Intrauterine Insemination with Chinese Medicine treatments were able to conceive, compared to 39.4% for the women who did not receive Chinese Medicine treatments (herbs and/or acupuncture).
 In relation to IVF, modern day research has found acupuncture improves success of fertility by 40% – 60% when administered before and after embryo transfer.
 There is also broad agreement by Chinese medicine practitioners and other health practitioners about acupuncture as an adjunct treatment for IVF.

 How does acupuncture work?